 In addition, we may need to share your data to meet our regulatory and legal obligations, with the following organisations:

-- Regulatory authorities such as the Solicitors Regulation Authority or the Financial Conduct Authority.
+- Regulatory authorities such as the Solicitors Regulation Authority.

 - Serious Organised Crime Agency (SOCA) where criminal activity is suspected.